-- for the election of each nominee named in this Proxy Statement (see Proposal No. 1); - for ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016 (see Proposal No. 2); and - for the advisory resolution to approve the Company's executive compensation (see Proposal No. 3).
+- for the election of each nominee named in this Proxy Statement (see Proposal No. 1); - for ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017 (see Proposal No. 2); and - for the advisory resolution to approve our executive compensation (see Proposal No. 3).